 - Are backorders allowed?

-- It is important that before planning, complete details pertaining to the product must be collected and analyzed.
+- It is important that before planning, complete details about the product must be collected and analyzed.
 The inventory and production capacity has to be thoroughly understood.

 - A reliable demand prediction helps in planning better.

 - Every process of the firm contributes to successful aggregate planning.
 From quality control to labor morale management, all organizational factors must be considered.